 and S. Sriram in Review of Marketing Science (2009); "Market Pioneer and Early Follower Survival Risks: A Contingency Analysis of Really New versus Incrementally New Products," with Sungwook Min and Manohar Kalwani in Journal of Marketing (2006); "Is the First

-First to Fail?: Empirical Evidence for Industrial Goods Businesses" with Sungwook Min (2002), Journal of Marketing Research, 39, 120-128; "Product Development Strategies for Established Market Pioneers, Early Followers, and Late Entrants" with Jeongwen Chiang
+to Market the First to Fail?: Empirical Evidence for Industrial Goods Businesses" with Sungwook Min (2002), Journal of Marketing Research; "Product Development Strategies for Established Market Pioneers, Early Followers, and Late Entrants" with Jeongwen Chiang

-(2002), Strategic Management Journal, 23, 855-866.
+(2002), Strategic Management Journal.
 He has also published in the Journal of Consumer Research, Journal of Industrial Economics, Management Science, and Marketing Science.

 Professor Robinson's research has more than 3500 citations in Google Scholar and more than 1000 citations in the Web of Science.
-His research has been cited in Empirical Generalizations in Marketing, published by Marketing Science in 1995.
-It is also summarized
+His research has been covered in Empirical Generalizations in Marketing, published by Marketing Science in 1995.
+Two research

 Professor Robinson was a member of the Krannert faculty from 1983-86.
 In 1986-89 he was an assistant and associate professor at the University of Rochester.
 From 1989-96 he was associate professor at the University of Michigan.
 Professor Robinson returned

-to Purdue's Krannert School of Management in 1996.
+to the Krannert School of Management in 1996.
 He is on the editorial board of the

 Strategic Management Journal and the Journal of the Academy of Marketing Science.